 Representative tracing of the action potential in a single cardiac ventricle muscle cell.
 The resting membrane potential for cardiac myocytes is approximately -90mV.
 Upon activation there is a rapid depolarization represented by the phase indicated as "0".
 This is followed by a rapid initiation of repolarization indicated by "1".
 Phase "0" is mediated by the opening of voltage-gated Na+ channels.
 Phase "1" is mediated by closure of the voltage-gated Na+ channels.
 The repolarization rate is reduced by the opening of voltage-gated Ca2+ channels resulting in the plateau phase indicated by "2".
 Near the end of the plateau phase the Ca2+ channels close and voltage-gated K+ channels open allowing an influx of K+ and the onset of the late rapid repolarization of the cell indicated by "3".
 The cell then returns to the resting membrane potential indicated by "4".
 The approximate timing of the influx and efflux of Na+, Ca2+, and K+ ions is indicated along the top of the tracing line.
 The duration of the time from the onset of rapid depolarization to the return to the rested state is on the order of 200 milliseconds.

 If the heart is to function as the efficient blood pump it must, the generation of action potentials and subsequent myocardial contraction must be coordinated into a regular, repetitive, and organized process.
 Normal cardiac contraction occurs in response to the cardiac electrical activity that is initiated by a specialized group of cardiomyocytes called the sinoatrial (SA) node.
-The SA node reside on the posterior aspect of the right atrium at the junction of the superior and inferior vena cava.
+The SA node resides on the posterior aspect of the right atrium at the junction of the superior and inferior vena cava.
 Following the initiation of an action potential by the SA node it travels through both the right and left atria where it then activates another area of specialized cardiomyocytes called the atrioventricular (AV) node.
-The AV node is localized to the the junction between the atria and ventricles in the ventricular septum.
+The AV node is localized to the junction between the atria and ventricles in the ventricular septum.
 The action potential is slowed through the AV node so that its propagation to the ventricles allows time for the ventricles to fill with blood from the atria.
 Normal cardiac conductance, from the atria to the ventricles, can only occur through the AV node.
 The action potential that emerges from the AV node enters another specialized group of cells called the bundle of His.
 The bundle of His divides into left and right bundles that give rise to the Purkinje fibers.
 Purkinje fibers line the entire surface of both ventricles.

 The cells of nodal tissues do not contain the fast voltage-gated Na+ channels.
 Their sole mediators of action potential propagation are low voltage T-type voltage-gated Ca2+ channels (Cav3 family).
 At a certain point in the propagation of nodal action potentials the cells experience a small inward depolarizing Na+ current.
 The inward Na+ movement is mediated by the non-selective hyperpolarization-activated cyclic nucleotide–gated channels that are commonly called HCN channels.
 HCN channels transport both Na+ and K+ ions.
 Humans express four HCN genes identified as HCN1–HCN4.
 The HCN1, HCN2, and HCN4 channels are expressed in the heart with HCN2 contributing to action potentials from the SA node and HCN4 contributing to action potentials from the AV node.
 The rate of spontaneous action potential generation is fastest in the SA node.
 This results in continual activation of action potentials from this location before any other cardiac tissue can generate its own action potential.
 This function of the SA node is why it is referred to as the cardiac pacemaker.back to the top